With treatment, HIV is a manageable, long-term condition that allows people to live active, healthy lives.

 Treatment works by preventing the virus from multiplying and by actually reducing the levels of HIV in the blood.
 While treatment cannot cure HIV, it can reduce the viral load to the point where it cannot be detected in tests.

-There is now consensus that a person living with HIV, on treatment and with undetectable levels of the virus in their blood for at least six months has virtually zero risk of transmitting HIV.
+There is now consensus that a person living with HIV, on treatment and with undetectable levels of the virus in their blood for at least six months has virtually zero risk of transmitting HIV to sexual partners.
 We have added our support to the Undetectable=Untransmittable campaign to reinforce this message.

 It is important that anti-retrovirals are taken when prescribed, as even missing a few doses per month means that treatment won’t work as well as it should.